master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * Cabal := installer of Hackage
 * Cabal is like Perl's CPAN.
 * Usage: "cabal install HACKAGE"
-* Cabal will install depended Hackages.
+* Cabal will install Hackages depended.

 # Using Cabal on Debian is easy.
 ![background](apt-get_moo.png)